This module is designed to provide students with a background to their legal rights as citizens and consumers

 4. Demonstrate basic skills of legal research and legal reasoning

-Legal System The nature of law; sources of law in the UK and EU and how to find the law
+Legal System The nature of law; sources of law in the UK and EU and how to find the law.
+The delicts of negligence and nuisance

-You as a consumer of goods and services Formation of contracts, resulting rights and remedies for consumers. e−commerce rights Digital society rights
+Formation of contracts, resulting rights and remedies for consumers. e−commerce

-You and your employment rights what is employment, Contracts, terms and conditions, minimum wage/minimum wage, notice, equalities issues
+Employment rights.
+Defining employment, Contracts of employment, terms and conditions, minimum wage/living wage, notice, equalities issues

 6 Header 6